 As long as other possible electrical problems have been ruled out, the battery maintainer should do its job.
 When constantly connected, it’s the perfect solution for parked vehicles that are seldom driven and have a battery that won’t hold a charge.

-Check out all the electrical system products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car battery issues, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.